+Myrtle Beach State Park located in Myrtle Beach, South Carolina, just south of The Market Common.
 As you turn to enter Myrtle Beach State Park from Business 17, all of the bright colors of Eagles, Wings and Bargain Beachware of Myrtle Beach drift away and you’re surrounded by trees.
-All of the shelters and even the playground are neutral colors and wood, so the entire park is beautiful and natural.
+All of the shelters and even the playground are neutral colors and wood.
+The entire park is beautiful and natural.
 The boardwalk along the beach has unobstructed views of the ocean, and even the beach is calmer.
 Hotels are far away.
 The chairs and umbrellas along the beach are bright, solid colors – giving the views a very pretty aesthetic – perfect for photos, of course!
 Also, there is plenty of parking.
 Can you tell I love this place?

 Tip: if you decide to go, I suggest bringing a change of clothes.

-The most fun thing to do on the pier is climb to see the water, so I have one arm very tightly around my curious son while he watched the waves and pointed out sea creatures that included jellyfish and a SHARK.
+The most fun thing to do on the pier is climb to see the water.
+So, I have one arm very tightly around my curious son.
+He watched the waves and pointed out sea creatures that included jellyfish and a SHARK.
 I ABOUT DIED.
-A real shark, swimming in the water and the thing looked huge and even thought I know they loiter around piers I have never seen one.
+A real shark was swimming in the water!
+The thing looked huge.
+Even though I know they loiter around piers, I have never seen one.
 I was able to keep my composure but had the typical neurotic “WHAT IF” mom thoughts about falling off the pier.
-This did not happen, and the fishermen told us the best viewing spot to find the sharks was the corner and they said 5 or 6 had been swimming around that day.
+This did not happen.
+The fishermen told us the best viewing spot to find the sharks was the corner and they said 5 or 6 had been swimming around that day.
 OMG.
 AND THEN he commented “them sharks are about 3 times the size of that boy.”
 Thanks, Fisherman.
 Really.
-Why don’t we not plant ominous thoughts into a protective mother’s brain and let the child look at the waves to see a deadly sea creature?
-Then the fear of somehow losing my extremely tight grasp on Thomas (which included an arm around his neck and the other around his waist, with my hand on his shirt just in case) got the better of me, and we left the pier to go home.

 Explore the hiking trails, oceanfront boardwalk, playgrounds, fishing pier, and more at this beautiful state park located right on the ocean.